Today’s post is part of a multipart series on Ecclesiastical Autoimmune Syndrome.

 DMin stands for Doctor of Ministry.
 A DMin degree is sort of like a PhD in ministry, only less rigorous.
 The difference between the two is that a PhD in, say, theology is generally considered a prerequisite for teaching, while a DMin is considered a prerequisite for… nothing that I can think of.

 Many seminaries hold out their DMin programs as an opportunity to do a deep dive into a specific aspect or area of ministry, or the theology underpinning it, in order to benefit the profession of ministry by disseminating deeper understanding or broader knowledge.
-But having been to dozens of graduations over my two dozen years of ministry, and having reviewed the dissertation topics for the DMin degrees awarded, I have been astounded by the obscurity and/or irrelevance to the practice of ministry of those a large number—perhaps even a majority—of those topics.
+But having been to dozens of graduations over my more than two dozen years of ministry, and having reviewed the dissertation topics for the DMin degrees awarded, I have been astounded by the obscurity and/or irrelevance to the practice of ministry of those a large number—perhaps even a majority—of those topics.

 It’s hard to see how a dissertation on the history of your parish’s stained glass window – no matter how engaging it might be for you and your congregation – adds to the depth of understanding or breadth of knowledge of the field of ministry.
 This is not to say there are not many examples of DMin dissertations that do exactly that.
 There are quite a number I have read and learned much from.
 But these are rapidly becoming the exceptions that proves the rule.